matthias-mayr/skiros2_pyrobosim_lib/docs/2_Problem_2_Waste_Disposal.md

 ## 2.4 Closing the Dumpster

-As a final step we need to close the dumpster and are done.
+As a final step we need to close the dumpster and we are done.

 # Next